-Don’t rush into the lifestyle
+Don’t rush into the full-time RV lifestyle

 But this transition from living at a fixed address to living in a moving box that’s about 1/10 the size of your current home changes EVERYTHING.
 Psychologists warn that too many changes (even if they all represent a positive alteration) can be highly (even dangerously) stressful.
 On the scale of the top 10 most stressful life events, changing or losing your job, and selling your home are near the top of that list.

-How to downsize for full-time RVing
+Downsizing problems for full-time RVing

 The bigger the house or estate, the more difficult this process can be.
-Some people are able to disassociate their feeling from the inanimate objects around them, but almost everyone has some physical property that is near and dear to their heart.
+Some people are able to disassociate their feeling from the inanimate objects around them.
+But almost everyone has some physical property that is near and dear to their heart.

 For me, it was my tools, art, and the furnishings and decorator items my father made for me in his shop.
 Your thing could be the classic cars you store in your barn, or your sewing machine and quilting frame.
 Everyone has something, and sorting and deciding what to keep, what to sell, and how to sell every single thing you own is a daunting, draining, and emotionally stressful process.